loum/makester/README.md

 ├── docker.mk
 ├── k8s.mk
 ├── makester.mk
-└── python-venv.mk
+└── py.mk
 ```
 Each `Makefile` is a group of concerns for a particular project build/infrastructure component.
-For example, `makefiles/python-venv.mk` has targets that allow you to create and manage Python virtual environments.
+For example, `makefiles/py.mk` has targets that allow you to create and manage Python virtual environments.

 Still not sure?
 Try to [Run the Sample Docker "Hello World" Project](#Run-the-Sample-Docker-"Hello-World"-Project).